alok1upadhyay/ReactNative/README.md

+You must install redux with: npm install --save redux and install react-redux with: npm install --save react-redux.

 # redux
 it’s an application data-flow architecture.
 As per docs, Redux is a predictable state container for JavaScript apps.
 Important terms: